xcfrg/ChunkAnimator/README.md

 # Chunk Animator
 [![](http://cf.way2muchnoise.eu/versions/chunk-animator.svg) ![](http://cf.way2muchnoise.eu/full_chunk-animator_downloads.svg)](https://www.curseforge.com/minecraft/mc-mods/chunk-animator/)

 This is a fork of <a href="https://github.com/lumien231">lumien231</a>’s [Chunk Animator](https://github.com/lumien231/Chunk-Animator) which includes support for newer Minecraft versions, including 1.14.4, 1.15.2, and 1.16.5.
-I also plan on adding new features as requested (for any version), and if enough people want it I will port to other versions too.
+I also plan on adding new features as requested (for any version).

 This branch is for the 1.14.4 version of Minecraft.